MitPandya/ProjectManagementBot/DEPLOY.md

 * Since we are using quit, abort, end etc. keywords to close the conversation with the Bot anytime, we can not use the same keywords as the card or checklist item name.
 * For usecase-3 the date format should be in MM/DD/YYYY format.
 * Trello card names and todo items are case-sensitive.
+* Due to [issue](https://github.com/howdyai/botkit/issues/719), sometimes, the conversation messages are not displayed on the Slack.

 ### Task Tracking
 To summarize all the issues with weekly progress, we have created a [WORKSHEET.md](https://github.ncsu.edu/dgupta9/ProManBot/blob/DEPLOY/WORKSHEET.md) file.